Activities that were safe in the summer are not safe now, White House report warns

-DES MOINES, Iowa — Just hours before Gov. Kim Reynolds is set to hold a press conference on the state's handling of the coronavirus pandemic, the newest White House Task Force report noted significant reductions in testing and increases in percent positivity, calling for state leaders to increase mitigation efforts.
+DES MOINES, Iowa — Ahead of a Wednesday press conference from Gov. Kim Reynolds on the state's handling of the coronavirus pandemic, the newest White House Task Force report noted significant reductions in testing and increases in percent positivity, and called for state leaders to increase mitigation efforts.

-The report is dated Dec.
+The report, obtained by ABC News, is dated Dec.
 6 and shared significant warnings for the latest surge in COVID-19 cases.

 For the last several weeks, bars and restaurants have had to close at 10 p.m. to help reduce the spread of coronavirus.
 Spectators have been limited at youth sporting events.
 And large gatherings have been limited unless a mask is worn by everyone.